Things to do at the Cotswold Water Park

 image of stream running through Cotswold Village

-The area of the Cotswold Water Park covers 14 villages, so there’s always a wide choice of places to stay.
-You can find a variety of available accommodation from campsites and self-catering to luxury lakeside residences and hotels, such as the De Vere Cotswold Water Park Hotel .
+With 14 villages spread across the park, there’s a wide range of accommodation in the Cotswolds Water Park, from campsites and self-catering cottages to luxury lakeside hotels, such as the De Vere Cotswold Water Park Hotel .

 If you haven’t already planned your itinerary, your first stop should be the Gateway Information Centre.